Lovech Province: Geography and Nature

-The region is characterized by a mix of mountainous and lowland terrain, with significant rivers including the Osam, Vit, and Zlatna Panega flowing through it.
+The region is characterised by a mix of mountainous and lowland terrain, with significant rivers including the Osam, Vit, and Zlatna Panega flowing through it.
 Much of the province lies within the northern foothills of the Balkan Mountains, contributing to a varied landscape of forests, rivers, and karst formations.

 Lovech Province is home to parts of the Central Balkan National Park, one of the largest protected areas in Bulgaria.
 The park includes several reserves such as: